Case role: Case hierarchy

 This hierarchy is to be interpreted as follows: If a language has a case that is listed on the hierarchy, it will usually have at least one case from each position to the left.
-So for example, if a language has a dative case, it will have a genitive (position to the left), an accusative or ergative case or both, and a nominative.
+If a language has a dative case, it will have a genitive (position to the left), an accusative or ergative case or both, and a nominative.

 While the case hierarchy holds for many languages, it is not universally valid.
-Some languages may lack one of the above categories, or may collapse categories into one hierarchy position.
-There are times when the none of the cases in one system will correspond with any of the cases in the other system.
+Some languages may lack one of the above categories or may collapse categories into one hierarchy position.
+There are times when none of the cases in one system will correspond with any of the cases in the other system.
 For example, the dative in Ancient Greek does not correspond closely with the dative of Latin.
 So when comparing cases across languages, the functions of a particular case need to be considered, rather than the labels the language has assigned.